inconsistent-dg/AC-Modding/ACNH/mods.md

 <span style="color:red">f</span><span style="color:orange">l</span><span style="color:yellow">a</span><span style="color:green">s</span><span style="color:blue">h</span><span style="color:cyan">y</span> <span style="color:red">c</span><span style="color:orange">o</span><span style="color:yellow">l</span><span style="color:green">o</span><span style="color:blue">r</span><span style="color:cyan">s</span> and a confirmation that the keys were written to where they needed to be.
 Press the power button again to return to the menu, then navigate to Reboot (RCM).
 Reinject the Hekate payload, boot CFW, and launch any game via title takeover (opening the game while holding R).
 It's better to launch homebrew apps this way, as it gives them full system resources.

 Here, the process differs a bit if you own the game physically instead of digitally.
 Press "*Dump gamecard content*" if you do own it physically, otherwise press "*Dump installed SD card / eMMC content*".
 Select the game, and then *RomFS Options*.
 If it's available to you, use the left/right buttons to cycle through the available updates for the game, so you can dump those as well.
 The option won't show if you don't have any available updates.
 Make sure *Split files bigger than 4 GiB* is also selected.
 Now you select the *RomFS section data dump* and wait for the process to finish.
 How long it takes depends on your SD card speed.
 And now, your romFS is dumped!
 You should copy the romFS folder from your SD card to your PC, as the romFS is 6gb+.
 It also makes it easier to edit whenever it's needed, instead of only editing when your SD's on your computer.

+---

+## Dumping portion of romFs
+You might not need the entire romFS, because you'll only be editing portions of it.
+Luckily, you can choose which parts of the romFs to dump.

+Open NXDumptool, and go to New Horizons.
+In the romFS options of NH, select browse romFS section.
+Let's say you only want to dump the Message entry.
+Open the folder, and press **Y** to dump everything in that directory.
+If you only want to dump a single file though, go to the file and press **A**.

 # Switch Toolbox